DanielFDA/pokezon/README.md

 ```bash
 cd client && yarn
 ```
-if it's our first time runnig the project on this computer we'll have to seed the database, to go back to the root of the project type `..` in the terminal or command line and make sure theres nothing after `sei-project-3`, then we run the following
+if it's our first time runnig the project on this computer we'll have to seed the database, to go back to the root of the project type `..` in the terminal or command line and make sure theres nothing after `pokezon`, then we run the following
 ```bash
 yarn seed
 ```